tdurouchoux/dsview_vault/topics/Concept/Execution and Collaboration.md

 type: Concept
 ---

-The importance of effective execution and teamwork across various roles in building successful machine learning systems.
+The importance of effective execution and collaboration across various roles in building successful machine learning systems.